microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackagesubject.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD Entitlement Management](entitlementmanagement-root.md), an access package subject is a user, service principal, or other entity that can be configured to request or be assigned an access package.
+In [Azure AD entitlement management](entitlementmanagement-root.md), an access package subject is a user, service principal, or other entity that can be configured to request or be assigned an access package.

 ## Properties